edwardconstantin/CAG/README.md

+#MiniWidget
-#MiniWidget -- a library designed to quickly create tooltip-like widgets linked to any element in the page.
+##A library designed to quickly create tooltip-like widgets linked to any element in the page.

 ##Features
 * Highly configurable.